 MLwiN can only input and output numerical data.
 Data can be input from and output to files or the clipboard.
-For version 2.02 input/output is from/to text files.
-Version 2.26 additionally allows input from Stata (.dta), SPSS (.sav), SAS Transport (.xpt), and Minitab (.mtw) files, and also allows data from MLwiN worksheets to be saved in these formats.
-For documentation see Section 6 of the Manual Supplement for MLwiN Version 2.26.
+Older versions of the software only provide input/output from/to text files.
+Version 2.26 and later additionally allows input from Stata (.dta), SPSS (.sav), SAS Transport (.xpt), and Minitab (.mtw) files, and also allows data from MLwiN worksheets to be saved in these formats.
+For documentation see Section 6 of the Manual Supplement for MLwiN.